Richard Durham: Other media

 He had a supporting role in the 1972 film Sounder.

 He also co-wrote The Greatest: My Own Story, the 1975 autobiography of Muhammad Ali.
 The book was adapted into a 1977 movie of the same name.
 In 1980 Ali and Durham wrote the article "Why I Must Fight" for Umoja Sasa.

 Durham also wrote for the Illinois Writers Project, Here Comes Tomorrow (WJJD/Chicago) and Ebony Magazine.
 His own short book of poetry, Night Windowpanes, was published in 1975.

 Political activity

-During Harold Washington's 1982 mayoral election Durham worked to improve Washington's political speaches.
+During Harold Washington's 1982 mayoral election Durham worked to improve Washington's political speeches.

 Personal life

+From at least the late 1940s until his death, Durham was married to fellow Northwestern alumnus and prominent Chicago educator Clarice Davis (1919–2018), with whom he had one child, a son, Mark.

-He was married Clarice Davis Durham (1919–2018), a prominent Chicago educator.
-Durham himself died on April 27, 1984, of a heart attack while on a trip to New York City.
+Durham died on April 27, 1984, of a heart attack while on a trip to New York City.
+Following a memorial cemetery at A. A. Rayner and Sons mortuary, his cremated remains were interred at Burr Oak Cemetery in Alsip, Illinois.